 In addition, members of the treatment group were invited take a Knowledge Networks survey that provided them with information about Social Security.
 This web-tutorial covered the same three basic topics as the brochure, but was tailored to each respondent's situation - something we were able to do because it was administered online.
 For example, we gave information about the typical longevity of people of the same sex as the respondent; the characters in examples had the same sex as the respondent, and returns to delaying claiming were calculated exactly based on the respondent's birth cohort.
 The web-tutorial also contained a number of questions about the information we presented in order to induce the respondents to pay attention to the information.
-In the web-tutorial, as in the mail survey, we emphasized the gestalt of the information intervention by including vignettes of actual retirees.
-At the end of the web-tutorial, we provided phone numbers and internet links to further resources for information about Social Security.
+In the web-tutorial, as in the mailed brochure, we emphasized the gestalt of the information intervention by including vignettes of actual retirees.
+For example, the tutorial contained the following vignette:

+At the end of the web-tutorial, we provided phone numbers and Internet links to further resources for information about Social Security.
 The complete web-tutorial is included in Appendix B.